Overv/openstreetmap-tile-server/README.md

 ### Enabling automatic updating (optional)

-Given that you've specified both the OSM data and polygon as specified in the *Automatic updates* section during server setup, you can enable the updating process by setting the variable `UPDATES` to `enabled`:
+Given that you've set up your import as described in the *Automatic updates* section during server setup, you can enable the updating process by setting the `UPDATES` variable while running your server as well:

 ```
 docker run \